cs3285/hpc-terasort/README.md

 </code></pre>

 A slurm job, *example.sub*, is included for running the above on Deepthought.

+You can get the usage of every generated executable file (e.g. teragen, terasort, teravalidate, terametrics) by running `./tera[xx] -h`.

 ## Deliverables
 The deliverables for this lab are as follows: